Father and son on balcony

 3. Income-Based Repayment

-If the payments under the Standard Repayment Plan seem too high, federal student loans offer a variety of income-based repayment plans, which tie the amount you pay to your discretionary income.
+If the payments under the Standard Repayment Plan seem too high, federal student loans offer two income-based repayment plans, which tie the amount you pay to your discretionary income.

-These income-driven repayment plans, which come in a variety of configurations, may help lower your monthly payments.
+Income-driven repayment plans may help lower your monthly payments.
 In some cases, however, you might end up paying more over the life of the loan than you would have on the Standard Repayment Plan.
 That’s because with low monthly payments that stretch out over more years, you could be paying more in interest over time.

 However, under the new Saving on a Valuable Education (SAVE) income-driven repayment plan introduced by the Biden Administration at the end of June 2023, any unpaid interest would be covered by the government (meaning the interest would not accrue) as long as you make your monthly payments.
 This plan also aims to reduce a borrower’s monthly payments by half.